 - There is much more product and competition out there than ever before, so you have to work harder than ever before and research, research, research!

-- Even though the market has shrunk, there are more and more trade shows and showrooms willing to take money in exchange for the promise to show in Paris, New York etc and not all of them can deliver on that promise.
+- Even though the market has shrunk, there are more and more trade shows and showrooms willing to take money in exchange for the promise to show in Paris, New York etc international sales and not all of them can deliver on that promise.

-- As we transform from a predominantly wholesale business model to a hybrid where online, offline and wholesale must coexist, very few people really understand that we are now in a state of constant flux.
+- As we transform from a predominantly wholesale fashion business model to a hybrid where online, offline and wholesale must coexist, very few people really understand that we are now in a state of constant flux.
 Everyone knows that someone has moved and is moving their cheese, but very few people out there understand how the cheese has been cut up, where it is and how long it will be before it gets gobbled up or moved again.

-Top Five Tips To Get The Most Out Of Trade shows?
+Top Five Tips To Get The Most Out Of Trade Shows?

 - Who are your fashion buyers and stores, where do they go?
 What are their challenges?
 How do they buy?
 How do they use trade shows?
 Which ones and why?

 - Visit the main trade shows and their competitors, speak to exhibitors to find out how it works

 - How does the market work?
 Do fashion buyers work to appointments or prefer to work through an agent (as they do in Scandinavia, Germany and some of the US shows).
 Do they prefer to buy direct as they increasingly do in Japan?
 Do they like to visit regional shows in their own country, or do they prefer to travel?

 - Apply for your trade show space in good time.
 Most of the better shows have a vetting panel and a waiting list and the better ones will never offer you a discount or special deal – asking for one merely makes you seem desperate.
 Some shows (Pitti Uomo in Florence and CIFF Copenhagen) will offer you a free deal if they really want you for a season or two, especially if you have a good product or social media story.